Joseph Cambone, Dean

 Students accepted into the 4+1 program will, as part of their program, after passing all required MTELs, complete a full year of student teaching practicum experience.

-No education courses that are part of or required for either the early childhood or elementary teacher licensure course sequence may be more than seven years old at the start of a student teaching practicum.
+No education courses that are part of or required for a teacher licensure course sequence may be more than seven years old at the start of a student teaching practicum.

 Students who wish to appeal this policy may file an appeal with the chair and/or coordinator of their program.
 Students who file an appeal should provide a course-by-course explanation of how they have kept current in the content area of each course (e.g., by working in a classroom that employs specific curricular approaches, taking professional development workshops, attending lectures, etc.).